rraciti97/portfolio/Academics/README.md

  # 🎓 My Academic Journey

-I’ve always believed that learning is a journey, not a straight line — we should never stop learning!
+I’ve always believed that learning is a journey, not a straight line... therefore we should never stop learning!
 And mine has taken me across quite a few exciting paths.

 I started out with my **first bachelor’s degree in Languages and Translation**, driven by a passion for communication and understanding different cultures.

 While exploring career opportunities, I entered the **iGaming industry**, where I began working in CRM.
 At the same time, I pursued a **Master’s in Marketing and Communications**, combining academic knowledge with hands-on industry experience.

 As my career in CRM grew, I realized how much technology and data-driven insights were shaping the future.
-That’s why I decided to return to academia and completed a **second bachelor’s degree in Computer Engineering** — bridging my background in communication with the technical skills needed in today’s digital world.
+That’s why I decided to return to academia and completed a **second bachelor’s degree in Computer Engineering**, bridging my background in communication with the technical skills needed in today’s digital world.

 Now, I’m taking the next step: starting a **Master’s in Computer Engineering and Applied AI**.
 My goal is to stay at the forefront of industry trends, innovations, and the powerful role AI will continue to play in shaping CRM and beyond. 🚀